Bucketlist Travels logo

 The sugary-white domed church of Sacre-Coeur crowns Montmartre.
 Built in 1914, the interior is a feast of glittering neo-Byzantine mosaics.

-Montmarte museum dedicated to the surrealist Salvador Dali, displaying over 300 of his works.
-Dali lived and painted in Paris for many years.
+This museum in the Montmartre neighbourhood is dedicated to the surrealist artist Salvador Dali, displaying over 300 of his works.

 Adult price: £8